-Let’s learn how to add interactions to XR.+ projects using the interactions module.
+Let’s learn how to add advanced interactions to XR.+ projects using the states engine.

 This tutorial will explain how to create states and buttons to hide and show those 3 objects.

-Create a new project in the studio, and start by importing the fbx file and adding it to the composition.
+Create a new project in the studio, and add the first primitive: a cube.

-On this first state, we’ll only show the sphere and hide the cube and the pyramid, to do so, we need 2 actions.
+On this first state, we’ll only show the cube and hide the sphere and the cylinder.
+To do so, we need 2 actions.

-The first action will show the sphere, the second one will hide the cube and the pyramid.
+The first action will show the cube, the second one will hide the 2 other items.

-Let’s create another state, this new state will only show the cube.
+Let’s create another state, this new state will only show the sphere.
 Again, we need 2 actions: one to show, another one to hide.
 Finally, the third state will show only the cylinder.

 The 3 states now look like this, each with 2 actions:

-Now that we have created our 3 states add added action to each of them, we need buttons to switch between those.
+Now that we have created our 3 states add added action to each of them, we will use overlays buttons to switch between them.